Prohibition of Discrimination or Harassment of Students on the Basis of Race, Color, or National Origin

-- After meeting with the person(s) against whom the complaint was filed, if any, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing, to the Title VI Coordinator and the appropriate Dean.
+- After meeting with the person(s) against whom the complaint was filed, if any, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing, to the Director, Compliance Office, and the appropriate supervisor or Dean.
 The recommendation will set forth the following: complaint, persons interviewed, documents reviewed, findings, conclusions, and recommendations.
 The investigation of the complaint should be concluded within sixty (60) College business days of the receipt of the complaint.

 - If additional time is needed, the investigator shall notify the complainant and respondent.
 The investigation is considered “open” until the written final action document is issued.

-- The Dean, in consultation with the Title VI Coordinator, will determine the final action to be taken in response to the complaint.
-The Title VI Coordinator will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.
+- The supervisor or Dean, in consultation with the Director, Compliance Office, will determine the final action to be taken in response to the complaint.
+The Director, Compliance Office, will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.

 - If there was a specified procedural error (or errors) in the interpretation of the College regulations that were so substantial as to effectively deny the party appealing a fair investigation or resolution process;

 - If new and significant evidence has become available which could not have been discovered by a properly diligent person during the original investigation; or

 - If the final action(s) is/are disproportionate to the offense for which the respondent was found responsible.

 Disagreement with the outcome of the investigation does not in and of itself constitute grounds for appeal.